4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Best time to visit Dambulla Cave Temple

 The best time to visit Dambulla Cave Temple is around an hour before sunset.
-The caves were so quiet and at one point we were the only people in them.
+The caves were so quiet, and we were the only people in them at one point.

 It was so serene and ‘otherworldly’.
-I was definitely on the verge of some kind of epiphany and then I remembered I had to get some shots for the ‘gram.
-I am sadly not cut out for spirituality.
+I was on the verge of some kind of epiphany, and then I remembered I had to get some shots for the ‘gram.
+Unfortunately, I am not cut out for spirituality.

 Sri Lanka itinerary | 4 week travel guide

-With fewer visitors in the temples, we were able to wander around and admire the statues, delicate paintings and murals.
+With fewer visitors to the temples, we could wander around and admire the statues, delicate paintings and murals.

-You can also catch the sunset if you visit around 6 pm and be treated to gorgeous, sun-bathed views of the surrounding area.
+If you visit around 6 p.m., you can also catch the sunset, which offers gorgeous, sun-bathed views of the surrounding area.

 Dambulla golden temple

-If you are also looking for the ‘golden temple’, remember that the Dambulla Cave Temple and the Golden Temple are all one temple complex.
+If you are also looking for the ‘golden temple’, remember that the Dambulla Cave and Golden Temple are all one temple complex.

 Admittedly there’s not much inside, but it’s worth a quick visit.
 Even if it’s just for photos.